Kai-46/colmap_in_docker/README.md

 Feel free to modify the Dockerfile and the two handy scripts yourlf.
 Inside the 'reference' folder, there are two Dockerfiles provided by NVIDIA.
 I was referencing them to figure out how to install CUDA.

+There's also a pre-built docker image hosted on DcokerHub.
+Run 'docker pull kai46/colmap:latest' to pull the image to your local machine.